maggieigkuo/Portfolio/README.md

 Code: https://github.com/maggieigkuo/Portfolio/blob/main/Social_Media_Data_Visualization.ipynb

-Goal: Assess ways to decrease or, ideally, end racial disparities that occur during stop-and-frisk searches in New York City.
+Goal: Produce six visualizations from the data to identify key patterns and trends, effectively conveying a clear narrative about what the data reveals and its implications

-Description: The objective of this project was to analyze the 2023 NYCLU stop-and-frisk dataset.
-My group and I examined over 50 columns, narrowed them down to 18, and developed four research questions to identify any alarming trends or patterns occurring during stop-and-frisk incidents.
-The dataset required extensive cleaning, as there were many NaNs and null values across multiple columns.
-The analysis incorporated logistic regressions, mapping, and data visualization.
+Description: This dataset encompasses various age groups, genders, sexual orientations, and emotions across different social media platforms.
+The purpose of the project is to create visualizations that uncover significant correlations among these factors and provide meaningful insights into the results.

-Skills: data cleaning, data analysis, regression analysis, data visualization
+Skills: data analysis, data visualization

-Technology: Python, Pandas, Numpy, Seaborn, Matplotlib, Statsmodels.api, GeoPandas
+Technology: Python, Pandas, Numpy, Matplotlib

-Results: From the analysis, Black male Americans in the Bronx and Brooklyn are more likely to be stopped and frisked, with many of the consensual cases leading to physical (verbal) escalations.
-The number of arrests increased when a supervisor checked an officer's logs, demonstrating a statistically significant relationship between arrests and supervisory oversight.
+Results: Social media significantly impacts female users more than male and non-binary individuals.
+Platforms like Instagram have evolved into culturally powerful tools, capable of influencing a person's mood and shaping their self-image.